MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 1. Right-click on the project and select **Manage NuGet Packages**.
 2. In the **Browse** tab, type "Microsoft.Bot.Builder".
-3. Locate the `Microsoft.Bot.Builder` package in the list of search results, and click the **Update** button (if present) for that package.
+3. Locate the `Microsoft.Bot.Builder` package in the list of search results, and click the **Update** button for that package.
 4. Follow the prompts to accept the changes and update the package.

 Thanks to the Bot Application template,